lanl/SEPIA/docs/index.rst

     Full source code on `GitHub`_.

     .. note:: Warning: Sepia is still in development.
-Basic functionality (model setup, likelihood evaluation, MCMC sampling, multivariate calibration, predictions) is complete and has been tested.
-Some features are untested or still being developed (visualization and diagnostics, sensitivity analysis).
+Basic functionality (model setup, likelihood evaluation, MCMC sampling, multivariate calibration, visualization and diagnostics) is complete and has been tested.
+        Some features are not fully tested for all model cases or still being developed (predictions, sensitivity analysis).

         Users should pull the newest code frequently, particularly if you encounter errors.
 If you have installed using the instructions on GitHub, you should not need to reinstall after pulling new code.